maxwell jameson reilly (max)

 His mother allowed work to swallow her whole, and following the accident, Max was basically raised by a continually rotating cast of nannies and babysitters.
 The relationship that he had with his mom grew strained and distant, and while she still loved him, she wasn't around enough to show it.
 The accident fueled Max's ambitions, serving as a driving force for him to do better.
 To be better.
 Max graduated a year early in the spring of 2011 with a full scholarship to Stanford on the table.
 By that time, he was head over heels in love with his high school sweetheart, and more than ready to take on the next stage of his life with her.
 However, she had different plans -- plans that didn't include him.
 Max dealt with her departure in the best way that he knew how -- by burying himself in schoolwork and taking on a way bigger courseload than his advisor recommended.

-After graduating magna cum laude with his Bachelor's degree in Chemistry, he decided take a two year break to travel and to refocus himself.
+After graduating magna cum laude with his Bachelor's degree in Mechanical Engineering, he decided take a two year break to travel and to refocus himself.
 In 2017 he reenrolled at Stanford to complete his Masters (mostly to put an end to the constant badgering from his mother), finishing in May of 2019.
 Max loves to learn, but isn't ready to resign himself to a laboratory just yet.
-Instead, he loves capturing moments with his camera.
-Though he can live more than comfortably off of his trust fund, he works in the Tinkering Studio of the Exploratorium as a Project Manager to keep himself out of trouble.
+Though he can live more than comfortably off of his trust fund, he works as a tragically unpaid intern to Samuel Aust at Austomic Systems to keep himself out of trouble.
 He also uses his ample free time to co-coach a robotics team as a means of giving back to his community.

 Orphaned as a baby when his parents were killed overseas in a plane crash as U.S. government spies, only child Peter Parker was raised by his elderly Uncle Ben and Aunt May.
 Academically gifted, Peter displayed an uncanny affinity for science that was nothing short of genius.
 Socially, however, he was painfully shy and the target of much cruelty by his peers at Midtown High School.
 Attending a public science exhibit when Peter was 15-years old, he was bitten on the hand by a radioactive spider accidentally irradiated by a particle beam, empowering Peter with the arachnid's proportional strength and agility, and the ability to cling to almost any surface.